 Half a year later we then tried our luck with our motorbikes going up from the old forestry road, Jacobsen's track.
 Parking our motorcycles at the top of the black hole and working our way down through the thick, dense rainforest.

-Rock hopping our way down the creek, climbing over rocks and down small waterfalls for about half an hour, we made it to an impassable dropoff.
+Rock hopping our way down the creek, climbing over rocks and down small waterfalls for about half an hour, we made it to an impassable dropoff and canyon.
 Matt wasn't keen on finding a way around.
 Here we decided to rest, take in all the nature and relaxed a little.

 It was very thrilling being in the middle of nowhere, right in the heart of nature with only the sounds of birds whistling and water running.